 Over the years Richard’s other passion has always been producing art: big, bold abstract oil paintings, ethereal pastel portraits of people, table top kinetic stabiles, and hanging art mobiles.

 He loves and has been influenced greatly by the Russian and German abstract, expressionist, constructivist painters most of all.
-Popova, Jawlensky, Kandinsky, Franz Marc, Leger are favorites; and Alexander Calder for his kinetic stabiles and mobiles.
+Popova, Malevich, Jawlensky, Kandinsky, Marc, Leger are favorites; and of course Alexander Calder for his kinetic stabiles and mobiles.
 Art movements he identifies with are: Abstract Expressionism, Bauhaus, Constructivism, Cubism, Der Blaue Reiter, Futurism and Kinetic Art.

-I primarily work in two mediums, chalk pastels for large portraits I do of people who inspire me and oil paints for the large abstract/expressionist paintings I enjoy creating as well.
+I primarily work in three mediums, chalk pastels for large portraits I do of people who inspire me and oil paints for the large abstract/expressionist paintings I enjoy creating as well.

 And as far back as I can remember I have always loved the work of stabile and hanging art mobiles maker Alexander Calder.
 I recall being mesmerized as a kid by his wonderful, gracefully moving mobile installation in the middle of a large water fountain at the Los Angeles County Museum of Art; staring at it for hours.
 Calder is a huge inspiration for me.
 I now create Calder inspired Stabiles and Mobiles of my own along with the pastels and oil paintings.